 As a progressive, community organizer and a mother of two, Beth has spent the last thirty years in training to take on the trust and aspirations of her community, to secure a thriving, sustainable, just and compassionate future for us all.
-She is currently serving her first term as a state representative from the 22nd legislative district.
+She is currently serving as a state representative from the 22nd legislative district.

-When not serving in the Legislature, Beth serves as the campaign director at Climate Solutions, a Northwest-based clean energy economy nonprofit.
+When not serving in the Legislature, Beth serves as senior advisor at Climate Solutions, a Northwest-based clean energy economy nonprofit.
 She also served as the regional co-director for the Power Past Coal campaign.

 She was the founding executive director of Washington Conservation Voters and served in that role from 1991 – 1995.
 In 1996 she was a field organizer for National Abortion and Reproductive Rights Action League (NARAL).
 She also served as a campaign organizer and later the development director for Audubon Washington.
 Beth has worked in public, private, and non-profit sectors, and has served in leadership staff positions in numerous political campaigns.

 Beth has volunteered countless hours in the social service sector with Solid Ground and Noel House Homeless Shelter, on international development in Nicaragua, various environmental organizations, as an advocate for parks and sidewalks and in her children’s elementary school as PTA President.

 Beth has a bachelor’s degree from Indiana University in political science and telecommunications.
 She has been married for 21 years to Dr. Eddy Cates, a family physician at Pioneer Family Practice.
 A mom of two young boys, she enjoys the outdoors, cycling, yoga, running, and traveling.